gitopsmanager/eksmanager-bootstrap/README.md

 A second, independent CodeBuild project — manages EC2 managed prefix lists and the security group rules that reference them, across every client account and region.
-Not wired into `setup-pipeline.sh`/`.ps1` yet; apply `iam/prefix-lists-pipeline-tf/` on its own for now.
+Now wired into `setup-pipeline.sh`/`.ps1` alongside the bootstrap module's own apply.

+**Implemented:**
-**Currently implemented:** the CodeBuild project, its service role (`EKSManagerPrefixListsSharedRole`), the S3 bucket, and the two EventBridge triggers that start a build when `org-changes.zip` or `add-cluster.zip` is uploaded.
-Each trigger overrides the project's source at start time via `sourceLocationOverride`, so the two artifact types never race to overwrite a shared object.
+- The CodeBuild project, its service role (`EKSManagerPrefixListsSharedRole`), the S3 bucket, and the two EventBridge triggers that start a build when `org-changes.zip` or `add-cluster.zip` is uploaded — each overrides the project's source at start time via `sourceLocationOverride`, so the two artifact types never race to overwrite a shared object.

-**Not yet implemented:** the `terraform/org-changes/` and `terraform/add-cluster/` Terraform this project actually runs, the Python generator that renders each build's `buildspec.yml` from `topology.json` and the granular/groups/cluster-selection config files, and the two GitHub Actions workflows (`org-changes.yml`, `add-cluster.yml`) that zip and upload those artifacts.
+- `terraform/org-changes/` — one `aws_ec2_managed_prefix_list` per granular
+  list (see `example-prefix-lists.json`), deployed to every (account, region) pair in `topology.json`, with `create_before_destroy` + a hash-triggered replace on any entry change.
+- `terraform/add-cluster/` — `data` source lookups of those same granular lists by name, plus one security group ingress rule per (security group, prefix list) pair for a single cluster (see `example-clusters.json`).
+- `scripts/generate_org_changes.py` / `scripts/generate_add_cluster.py` —
+  render each build's literal `buildspec.yml` (a `build-list` batch for org-changes, one per-cluster build for add-cluster — no CodeBuild `dynamic` matrix; that mechanism has a documented env-var propagation gap) and stage the Terraform module + its `.auto.tfvars.json` alongside it.
+- `.github/workflows/org-changes.yml` / `add-cluster.yml` — run the
+  generators and upload the resulting zip via OIDC, same pattern as `upload-to-s3.yml`.

+**`org-changes.yml` is `workflow_dispatch`-only, deliberately not triggered
-**`org-changes` is a manual step, deliberately not auto-triggered after bootstrap succeeds.** An org-changes run replaces prefix lists across every enabled account and region in one batch — worth a human deciding to run it after reviewing what changed in `topology.json`, not something that fires automatically the moment a bootstrap build reports success.
+on push and not chained after bootstrap succeeds.** An org-changes run replaces prefix lists across every enabled account and region in one batch — worth a human running it after reviewing what changed in `topology.json` or `prefix-lists.json`, not something that fires automatically.

+**`add-cluster.yml` takes an explicit `cluster_name` input**, dispatched by whatever's driving cluster creation (the GUI, via the GitHub API) — not inferred by diffing `clusters.json`, which breaks down for deletions and multi-cluster commits.

+**Config files needed (same pattern as `topology.json`):** copy `example-prefix-lists.json` → `prefix-lists.json` and
+`example-clusters.json` → `clusters.json`, fill in, commit to your fork.

 ## After bootstrap